These super fluffy pancakes are sure to be a showstopper at your next brunch party! This recipe is quick, easy, and doesn't require any buttermilk!

 Generally speaking, I find buttermilk pancake mixes are better for this.
 What you want to make sure is that you follow the recipe on the box exactly, and also keep the tips mentioned above in mind.

-Getting fuller pancakes is just as much about technique as it is about components, and if you go rogue on either thing, it becomes just that much harder to get that perfect result!
+Getting fuller pancakes is just as much about technique as it is about components, and if you go rogue on either thing, it becomes just that much harder to get that perfect result.

-Storage instructions
+Storage suggestions

 Though they are best served fresh and warm, these pancakes can be refrigerated in an airtight container for 2-3 days.
 Store your maple syrup separately (and not on top of the pancakes), so that it doesn't soak through.